jmiller84/stock_scanner/README.md

 1. The Golden Cross Strategy

 The golden cross strategy is trigged when the 50 SMA line crosses above the 200 SMA line.
-This simple moving average crossover strategy is thouhgt to be a good indication that a stock is moving into an uptred.
+This simple moving average crossover strategy is thought to be a good indication that a stock is moving into an uptrend.

 2. Engulfing Strategy

 The engulfing strategy is trigged when the chart displays 3 consecutive red candles followed by a large green candle showing a possible price reversal in the stock.

 3. Breakout Strategy

 The breakout strategy is trigged after a period of price consolidation in which the stock has traded within a tight range of 3% or less from the past 15 candles and then the current candle closes above this range.
-Often stocks will see an explosive move upwards after an extended period of consilidation this strategy flags these occuracnes.
+Often stocks will see an explosive move upwards after an extended period of consolidation this strategy flags these occurrences.